Call Us: +32 2 466 00 16

 Synchronous Communication

-This module focusses on direct communication between applications.
+This module focuses on direct communication between applications.
 This means using things like REST or gRPC.
 We'll take a look at some patterns to improve resiliency and reduce complexity.

 • Retry and Circuit Breaker